-The Rise and Fall of a Hot Toy Read about Rainbow Loom in "The Rise and Fall of a Hot Toy."
-Then read about Beanie Babies below.
-Both describe the rise and fall in popularity of a trendy toy.
-Compare the stories by answering the questions.
+The Rise and Fall of a Hot Toy Read "The Rise and Fall of a Hot Toy," about Rainbow Loom, along with the passage below about Beanie Babies.
+Use information from both articles to compare details about the rise and fall in popularity of the two trendy toys.
 The Beanie Baby Craze Small stuffed animals called Beanie Babies became wildly popular in the late 1990s.
-The plush toys had names like Happy the Hippo, Inky the Octopus, and Sly the Fox.
 Most were inexpensive.
-They cost about \$5 each.
+The plush toys-with names like Happy the Hippo, Inky the Octopus, and Sly the Fox-cost about \$5 each.
 Children and adults rushed to collect them all.
-But the toymakers often stopped making a particular Beanie suddenly.
+But the toymakers often stopped production of a particular Beanie suddenly.
 This created high demand and low supply.
 The price of the discontinued stuffed animal rose sharply.
-Collectors paid sky-high prices.
-They did whatever it took to complete their collection.
-Take the story of Stripes the Dark Tiger.
+Collectors were willing to pay sky-high prices to get their hands on the discontinued Beanie.
+They would do whatever it took to complete their collection.
+Take, for instance, the story of Stripes the Dark Tiger.
 It sold for \$5 when it arrived in stores in 1995.
-The toy company made 50,000 of the stuffed tigers.
-In 1998, it stopped making them.
-Suddenly, the price that collectors would pay for a Stripes toy increased.
-In 1998, the stuffed tiger was worth an estimated \$250.
+In 1998, after making 50,000 of the stuffed tigers, the toy company stopped producing them.
+Suddenly, the price that collectors would pay for one began to increase.
+In 1998, a Stripes tiger was worth an estimated \$250.
 Ten years later, it was worth \$1,000.
-Eventually, people lost interest.
-Demand for Stripes the Dark Tiger-and all Beanie Babies decreased.
+Eventually, demand for a Stripes-and all Beanie Babies-decreased as people lost interest.
 Today, a Stripes toy sells for \$9.95.
 The toymaker now sells collectible Beanie Boos for a similarly low price.
-1. What is one reason that demand for Beanie Babies increased?
-What is one reason that demand for Rainbow Loom increased?
+1. What is one factor that increased demand for Beanie Babies?
+What is one factor that increased demand for Rainbow Loom?
 2. What was the effect of high demand and low supply on the price of the two toys?
-Put an X next to the correct answer. prices increased prices decreased prices stayed the same Why do you think high demand and low supply affects prices in this way?
-3. What partly caused Rainbow Loom's decrease in popularity: low supply or high supply?
+Why do you think high demand and low supply affects prices in this way?
+3. Which contributed to Rainbow Loom's decline in popularity: low supply or high supply?
 Explain.
 4. What lesson can you learn from the two stories about buying trendy toys?
 5. Would you think twice about paying extra money for a trendy product after reading about Rainbow Loom and Beanie Babies?
 Why or why not?